 None of them reckoned on the explosive effects of former coalition staffer Brittany Higgins’s brave decision to speak out about her alleged rape two years ago by a coalition staffer in the office of Senator Linda Reynolds.
 Ms Higgins’ courage in speaking out prompted other women to come forward, and they did.

-The former Attorney-General, Christian Porter, now faces the most serious allegation of the rape of a child 33 years ago and has launched defamation proceedings against the ABC; Senator Reynolds has been condemned for apparently failing to alert the Prime Minister to Brittany Higgins’ alleged assault and for later calling Ms Higgins a ‘lying cow’; NSW Nationals member Michael Johnsen has admitted to sexting a sex-worker during a parliamentary debate and inviting her to parliament house, and also faces an allegation of rape; a Liberal staffer photographed himself engaging in ‘a solo sex act’ on the desk of a female MP; coalition members including former ministers have been accused of engaging sex workers inside parliament house and of using the prayer room for sexual encounters.
+The former attorney-general, Christian Porter, faces a serious allegation of the rape of a teenager 33 years ago, and has launched defamation proceedings against the ABC for reporting the allegations; Senator Linda Reynolds has been condemned for apparently failing to alert the prime minister to Brittany Higgins’ alleged assault and for later calling Higgins a ‘lying cow’; NSW Nationals member Michael Johnsen has admitted to sexting a sex-worker during a parliamentary debate and inviting her to parliament house, and also faces an allegation of rape; a Liberal staffer photographed himself engaging in ‘a solo sex act’ on the desk of a female MP; Coalition members including former ministers have been accused of engaging sex workers inside parliament house and of using the prayer room for sexual encounters.
 The extent of the sexual dereliction revealed in coalition ranks is simply horrific.

 In this single exchange, the prime minister had not only blatantly misled parliament, he had also exposed his use of inquiries as their very opposite, as a cynical exercise in political containment.
 By citing an ongoing inquiry, Morrison routinely refuses to answer questions from journalists, constituents, even in the parliament, while the inquiry itself is quietly ‘paused’ perhaps never to begin at all.
 Much as the putative NSW police inquiry into the allegations against Porter was closed before it even began.